-For a walkthrough of how to go through the process of submitting your application, see our User’s Guide to the Common App.
+For a walkthrough of how to go through the process of submitting your application, see our User’s Guide to the Common Application.
 You must review and submit your Common App before you can submit your supplement.
-The admissions committee will not receive your other required documentation, such as your School Report and recommendations, until you have completed both the Common App and the required supplementary essays.
+The admissions committee will not receive your other required documentation, such as your school report and recommendations, until you have completed both the Common App and the required supplementary essays.

 The Stanford Interview Process

 Stanford offers some applicants the opportunity to interview with an alumnus/a.
 If you live in the U.S. and are selected for an interview, an alum in your area will contact you.
 Once you agree on a time, you will typically meet at a coffee shop or similar public space.
 While you may feel pressed to recite your resume, remember that this is an opportunity to showcase a side of you the admissions committee will not get to see in your written application.

 If you live outside the U.S., you may still be contacted for an interview depending on where you live.
 Stanford operates the interview program in 51 domestic locations and 41 international locations.

 For more on what to expect from your interviews, check out CollegeVine’s blog posts on how to prepare for your interview, what to do (and not do) in your interview, and how much interviews matter in the admissions process.
 It is important to remember that the number of interview areas is limited, and thus not every candidate who is admitted to Stanford will have received an invitation to interview.
 You will not be penalized if you were not invited to interview.
 However, if you are invited, you should certainly take advantage of the opportunity.